davatorium/rofi/doc/rofi-manpage.markdown

 `-dump-xresources-theme`

-Dump the current color schme in Xresources format to the command-line.
+Dump the current color scheme in Xresources format to the command-line.

 `-threads` *num*